by-jp/www.byjp.me/content/photos/instagram/7a7ky6zejquqmjnmb2kjnx3fk4/index.md

 - imported
 - from-instagram
 ---
-A rare piece of self-photography from the "Teatre Grec" overlooking South Barcelona and the Sea — we found some sun, and what a stunning place\! 😊
+A rare piece of self-photography from the "Teatre Grec" overlooking South Barcelona and the Sea — we found some sun, and what a stunning place! 😊